-When you want your WordPress pages to perform some type of special function or to have some type of special design, and you want that function or design available on a regular basis, then creating a “page template” is probably the way to go.
+When you want your WordPress pages to perform some type of special function or to have some type of special design, and you want that function or design available regularly, then creating a “page template” is probably the way to go.

 Page templates are something you may already be familiar with.
 Many themes use them.

 For example, if you’re able to show your page as a full-width page instead of a page with a sidebar, that’s a page template at work.
-And there may be a number of other page templates your theme employs.
+And there may be many other pages templates your theme employs.

 But you can also make your own custom page templates.